 Every year, around the chilly, grey days of February, Erin Michalak doesn’t feel quite herself.
 “My mood and energy levels are lower, I’m more fatigued, more easily overwhelmed, less productive and anxious about things I would normally take in stride,” says the UBC psychiatry professor, who specializes in mood and anxiety disorders.

 Michalak says the changes are due to mild seasonal affective disorder, also known as “the winter blues.”
 While the “winter blues” is typically used to describe mood shifts that are not severe enough to be diagnosed as depression, seasonal affective disorder (SAD) is a form of clinical depression that follows a seasonal pattern.
-With the added stressors of the pandemic, Michalak notes that Canadians need to be extra vigilant about SAD this year.
+With the added stressors of the pandemic, Michalak notes that Canadians need to be extra vigilant about SAD.

 “Personally, I know that my resiliency is down and what might be a mild form of depression for me could have the potential to be something that I struggle with a lot more this year,” says Michalak, who has research expertise in SAD.